 “I have no real idea.
 They disappeared for twenty minutes after I got the coil turned off.”
 Kevin answered.
 Actually, his arcane theory had been confirmed.
 “They were still alive when they popped back into existence here.
 So whatever happened, it passed the organic living being test.”

 Marly zeroed in.
 “Maybe that is a big deal.
 Where did they go or did they get shoved forward in time?”

-"Odd that you should mention 'time', Sweety.
-René, I think this might partially confirm the rumors you've been hearing.
+“Odd that you should mention ‘time’, Sweety.
+René, I think this might partially confirm the rumors you’ve been hearing.
 None of us is allowed to see the real goals here.
 We all are working on a single piece of something huge.
-The unnamed agency bankrolling our lab isn't telling the whole story."
+The unnamed agency bankrolling our lab isn’t telling anyone the whole story.”